What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 - The Roomba 980 - Top Level Vacuum Cleaner With The Best Cleaning Performance

 iRobot offers a lot of robot vacuum cleaners, so it becomes a challenge which model to buy in 2018.
-The next generation is better than the previous one, so you might have a difficult time deciding what Roomba to get.
 We decided to review one of the most popular Roomba cleaners on Amazon such as the 614, 650, 690, 860, 890, 960, 980.
-All these devices have high user rating and thousands of reviews.
-Let's dive in deep and see what makes every Roomba so special to help you to figure out which home assistant to pick.
+Let's dive in deep and see what makes every Roomba so special and help you to figure out which home assistant to pick.

 iRobot Roomba comparison chart